 There are interpretive plaques that tell you about the lake and its history as well.

-Painted Rock is one of the parks main destinations as it is a collection of Native American art that is one of the best known in California.
-The area is only accessible via a guided tour during the spring though and via self-registration permits during the summer.
-I haven’t gotten a chance to go yet, but I am sure it is amazing.
+Painted Rock is one of the park’s main destinations as it is a collection of Native American art that is one of the best preserved in California.
+The area is only accessible via a guided tour during the spring though, and via self-registration permits during the summer.
+I haven’t gotten a chance to go yet, but I am sure it is impressive.

 If you are coming for wildflowers, then the spring is your best bet.
-In the spring of 2017, after all the rain we had, there is currently a super bloom that is something you really must experience for yourself.
+In the spring of 2017, after all the rain we had, there was a super bloom that was something you really must experience for yourself.
 Here are the best spots I found to see the wildflowers.

 Corner of Highway 58 and Seven Mile Road